-A. Due to the inherent creative nature of this category of classes and the resulting member questions about the intent and interpretation of the rules, the SEB will issue clarifying Tech Bulletins in SportsCar magazine on an as-needed basis.
+A. Due to the inherent creative nature of this category of classes and the resulting member questions about the intent and interpretation of the rules, the SEB will issue clarifying Tech Bulletins on www.scca.com or in SportsCar magazine on an as-needed basis.
 Car constructors are cautioned against overly creative or tortured interpretations of these rules.
-When in question, contact the SCCA National Office for a clarification.
+When in question, competitors should contact the SCCA National Office for a clarification.